nicky-lequan/blog.me/README.md

 #### 4. Configure emailjs.

+This app uses [emailjs](https://www.emailjs.com/) to let people can email to you in `/contact` page.

-First, sign up and create email template at [emailjs](https://www.emailjs.com/).
+Sign up and create email template at [emailjs](https://www.emailjs.com/).
 Fill up necessary info to send emails.

 `/services/external/Emailjs/config.js`